Benj1x/Notes/ALG.md

 Let us see how these properties hold for insertion sort.

 **Initialization:** We start by showing that the loop invariant holds before the first loop iteration, when *j*=2 (When the loop is a **for** loop, the moment at which we check the loop invariant just prior to the first iteration is immediately after the initial assignment to the loop-counter variable and just before the first test in the loop header.
 In the case of `INSERTION-SORT`, this time is after assigning 2 to the variable *j* but before the first test of whether *j* <= *A*.length.).
 The subarray *A*[1..*j*-1], therefore, consists of just the single element *A*[1], which is in fact the original element in *A*[1].
 Moreover, this subarray is sorted (trivially, of course), which shows that the loop invariant holds prior to the first iteration of the loop.
 **Maintenance:** Next, we tackle the second property: showing that each iteration maintains the loop invariant.
-Informally, the body of the for loop works by moving AŒj 1, AŒj 2, AŒj 3, and so on by one position to the right until it finds the proper position for AŒj (lines 4–7), at which point it inserts the value of AŒj (line 8).
-The subarray AŒ1::j then consists of the elements originally in AŒ1::j , but in sorted order.
+Informally, the body of the **for** loop works by moving AŒj 1, AŒj 2, AŒj 3, and so on by one position to the right until it finds the proper position for AŒj (lines 4–7), at which point it inserts the value of A[j] (line 8).
+The subarray A[1..j] then consists of the elements originally in AŒ1::j , but in sorted order.
 Incrementing j for the next iteration of the for loop then preserves the loop invariant.
 A more formal treatment of the second property would require us to state and show a loop invariant for the while loop of lines 5–7.
-At this point, however,
+At this point, however, we prefer not to get bogged down in such formalism, and so we rely on our informal analysis to show that the second property holds for the outer loop.
+**Termination:** Finally, we examine what happens when the loop terminates.
+The condition causing the **for** loop to terminate is that `*j* > *A.length* = *n*`.
+Because each loop iteration increases *j* by 1, we must have `*j = n + 1*` at that time.
+Substituting *n + 1* for *j* in the wording of loop invariant, we have that the subarray *A[1..n]* consists of the elements originally in `*A*[1..*n*]`, but in sorted order.
+Observing that the subarray `*A*[1..n]` is the entire array, we conclude that the entire array is sorted.
+Hence, the algorithm is correct.
+We shall use this method of loop invariants to show correctness later in this chapter and in other chapters as well.

+<span style="color:red">**Pseudocode conventions for the class/subject can be found on page 20-22** in Introduction to Algorithms Third Edition</span>

+### 2.2 Analyzing algorithms
+<span style="color:red">When analyzing an algorithm we want to measure computational time.
+Generally, by analyzing several candidate algorithms for a problem, we can identify a most efficient one.
+Such analysis may indicate more than one viable candidate, but we can often discard several inferior algorithms in the process.</span>

 CLRS-3: Ch 2 (pp 16-29) and Ch3 (pp. 43-53, read by yourself small-omicron and small-omega notation)
 Optional Readings: CLRS-3: Ch 3 (pp. 53-60) or CLRS-4: Ch 3 (pp. 63-70)

 ## Lecture 03: Divide-and-Conquer: Merge Sort

 Lecture Outline:
 Algorithm Design: Divide and Conquer
 Merge sort (Correctness & Runtime Analysis)
 CLRS-3 Section 2.3

 ## Lecture 04: Recurrences & The Master Method

 Lecture Outline:
 We present three useful techniques to perform asymptotic running time analysis of recursive algorithms